-Reddit offers immense potential for marketers thanks to its vast user base and more than 100,000 niche communities.
+Reddit offers immense potential for marketers thanks to its vast user base and more than 100,000 active niche communities.
 Here’s how to determine whether it’s right for you.

-For proof, see everything from TikTok memes to national publication coverage.
+If so, you’re not alone.
+You can find proof in everything from TikTok memes to national publication coverage.

 Reddit is a social media-meets-message board website where hundreds of millions of users (aka Redditors) discuss various topics under respective subforums, aka “subreddits.”